byshen/MIPS_CPU_Simulator/README.md

 ## Description
 - Write your own MIPS Simulator (like [spim](http://spimsimulator.sourceforge.net/))
 - Run your own mips code on your simulator
+- Implement the simulator on Xilinx test board

-More detailed description can be found in [_Mips Project Requirements.pdf_](https://github.com/byshen/MIPS_CPU_Simulator/blob/master/Mips%20Project%20Requirements.pdf)
+More detailed description can be found in _Mips Project Requirements.pdf_]

+## File Description
+`MIPS simulator in C++`: The VS2012 project for the MIPS simulator

+`MIPS simulator on Xilinx test board`: An integration of six experiments on the Xilinx board, all test cases passed.

 ## Details

 Make sure all the instructions run well in your simulator.